William Franklyn (British Army officer): Military career

-Franklyn was commissioned into the 19th Regiment of Foot in 1874, which in 1881 became the Yorkshire Regiment, and later still became the Green Howards, and was appointed Deputy Assistant Adjutant General at Aldershot in 1888.
+Franklyn was commissioned into the 19th Regiment of Foot in 1874, which in 1881 became the Yorkshire Regiment (and later still became the Green Howards) and was appointed Deputy Assistant Adjutant General at Aldershot in 1888.
 He was made Commanding Officer of the 2nd Battalion, Yorkshire Regiment and served on the North West Frontier in India in 1897.
-He was made Assistant Adjutant General for Scottish District in 1898 and Assistant Military Secretary at Army Headquarters in 1899.
+He was made Assistant Adjutant General for Scottish District in 1898 and Assistant Military Secretary at Army Headquarters in October 1899, taking over from Colonel Arthur Wynne's absence.
+The appointment became permanent soon after.

 Franklyn was appointed a Companion of the Order of the Bath in the 1902 Coronation Honours published on 26 June 1902, and received the decoration from King Edward VII at Buckingham Palace on 24 October 1902.

 Franklyn became commander of 10th Infantry Brigade with the temporary rank of brigadier general on 15 October 1902.
 The brigade was based at Shorncliffe Army Camp, serving with the 5th Division within the II Army Corps.
-Reverting to his substantive rank of colonel, he was appointed director of personal services at the War Office in March 1904, General Officer Commanding 4th Division in 1906, General Officer Commanding 3rd Division in 1907, and Military Secretary in 1911.
+Reverting to his substantive rank of colonel, he was appointed director of personal services at the War Office in March 1904, General Officer Commanding 4th Division in 1906, General Officer Commanding 3rd Division in 1907, and after being promoted to lieutenant general on 31 August 1910, was Military Secretary in 1911.
 He was advanced to a Knight Commander of the Order of the Bath in June 1912.

 In 1914 he was appointed Governor of Malta, despite his lack of war experience, but never took up the appointment.
 He died later that year, shortly after the outbreak of the First World War, and was buried in Paddington Old Cemetery, London.

 Franklyn was given the colonelcy of the Alexandra, Princess of Wales's Own (Yorkshire Regiment) in October 1906, a position he held until his death in October 1914.